 They are also partial air breathers and need to take loud gasps every 10 minutes or so from the surface.

-Considering their rarity and adult size, Pirarucu are not a casual purchase.
+Considering they are an endangered species and grow huge, Pirarucu are not a casual purchase.

-Only aquarists with access to large, tropical ponds (or aquariums the size of swimming pools) and massive amounts of food should consider keeping one of these stately megafish.
+Only aquarists with access to large, tropical fish ponds (or aquariums the size of swimming pools) and massive amounts of food should consider keeping one of these stately mega fish.